 After listening to your cosmetic concerns, Doctor Bernard will examine your abdomen, back and sides.
 He will look for excess skin and/or unwanted fat.
 After your examination, he will tell you about your treatment options and answer all your questions.

-Body contouring surgery can be life changing, but it’s not right for everyone.
-He will be honest with you about whether a belt lipectomy is in your best interest.
+Body contouring surgery is not right for everyone.
+He will be honest with you about whether a belt lipectomy is right for you.
 Factors such as your health, cosmetic goals, surgical costs and ability to take time off to recover must all be considered.

 His consultation is purely informative.
 There is no pressure to have surgery.
 The choice is yours.
 If you do decide to have a belt lipectomy or other cosmetic procedure, it can be scheduled on a date that works for you.